Industrial-Shields/librpiplc/README.md

 ### `/boot/config.txt` setup
-Make sure that the `/boot/config.txt` file has all the parameters appropriate for your RPi PLC version.
+Make sure that the `/boot/config.txt` file has all the parameters appropriate for your Raspberry PLC version.

 **TODO: Method to only install /boot/config.txt, without using install.sh**